Completion Time Minimization and Robust Power Control in Wireless Packet Networks: Introduction

-However, maximizing a concave utility function over the feasible rate region in a wireless network is not necessarily a convex optimization problem \cite{chiang07:pow_ctrl_geo_prog, qian08:mapel_wl_pow_ctrl, boche04:cvx_fea_qos_region, boche03:log_cvx_mftp, oneill08:opt_adap_mod_wnum}.
-In the high signal to interference-plus-noise (SINR) regime, rate utility maximization can be approximately formulated as a convex optimization problem \cite{chiang07:pow_ctrl_geo_prog}, and hence it can be efficiently solved.
-For voice or video applications that need to maintain at least a moderate minimum rate, the high-SINR regime is often an appropriate assumption.
-On the other hand, in wireless sensor networks or delay-insensitive data applications, a user may wish to transmit at arbitrarily low rates (i.e., at low SINRs) depending on the channel conditions.
-At medium to low SINR, rate utility maximization are handled by iterative approximation methods \cite{chiang07:pow_ctrl_geo_prog, qian08:mapel_wl_pow_ctrl}.
-In this paper, we study a different network performance metric that is motivated by data applications.
-In particular, we consider the scenario where each user transmits a stream of packets to its destination, and we wish to minimize a convex cost function of the user packet completion times.
-We show that completion time minimization and the corresponding optimal power allocation can be formulated as a convex optimization problem at all ranges of SINR\@.
+On the other hand, the use of the traditional throughput performance metrics present several challenges in the design of wireless data networks.
+It has been recognized that maximizing a concave utility function over the feasible rate region in a wireless network is not necessarily a convex optimization problem \cite{chiang07:pow_ctrl_geo_prog, qian09:mapel_wl_pow_ctrl, boche04:cvx_fea_qos_region, boche03:log_cvx_mftp, oneill08:opt_adap_mod_wnum}.
+In the high signal-to-interference-plus-noise (SINR) regime, rate utility maximization may be approximately formulated as a convex optimization problem \cite{chiang07:pow_ctrl_geo_prog}.
+For traditional voice telephony applications that need to maintain at least a moderate minimum rate, the high-SINR regime is often an appropriate assumption.
+However, in wireless sensor networks or low-power data applications, a user may wish to transmit at arbitrarily low rates (i.e., at low SINRs) depending on the channel conditions, and the high-SINR assumption may not always be applicable.

+In this paper, we show that completion time minimization and the corresponding optimal power allocation can be formulated as a convex optimization problem at all ranges of SINR\@.
 Moreover, we consider imperfect channel knowledge due to channel fading, and formulate the minimization as a stochastic programming problem.
-The channel gains are modeled as random variables: an outage event occurs when the SINR realization falls below the transmitter's SINR target.
+The channel gains are modeled as random variables: an outage event occurs when the channel realization falls below the transmitter's SINR target.
 Robust power control is considered where each user is subject to an outage probability constraint.
-We show that for a wide class of commonly used channel fading distributions, e.g., Rayleigh, Nakagami, and log-normal, robust power control can be posed a convex optimization problem.
+We show that for a wide class of commonly used channel fading distributions, e.g., Rayleigh, Nakagami, and log-normal, robust power control can be posed as a convex optimization problem.
+We apply the optimization frameworks in the setting of a wireless cellular network, and show that optimizing transmission power can significantly reduce the average completion time as compared to full power transmission.